 Metro Orlando FL | Kissimmee - Sanford - Leesburg

 The climate in Florida makes it a prime location for several species of spiders.
-While the majority of these spiders are not dangerous, there are a few among them that are venomous and could pose a significant health risk toward humans.
-Florida is a native home of both the black and brown widow spider.
+Both the black and brown widow spider are native to Florida.
 The brown recluse is not native to Florida, but has been found in isolated homes for the last few years.
 It is important for residents to be familiar with what these spiders look like, their behaviors and the correct plan of action that should be taken when a person suffers a bite.

 What Does a Brown Recluse Look Like?

 Most brown recluse spiders are a dullish brown color, but there are some that may appear more yellow in color.
 The body of an adult can grow up to about 11 mm in length and, including the legs, they are approximately the size of a quarter.
 A common nickname for the brown recluse is the fiddle-back spider because of the violin-shaped mark on the cephalothorax.
 Spotting this mark is the best way of making a positive identification.